Jan van Eyck 1390 – 1441

 Nicolas Rolin (1376-1462) was chancellor to Philip the Good, duke of Burgundy.
 He had Van Eyck portray him sitting opposite to the virgin Mary with child.

 Both Rolin and Mary are dressed in splendid gowns.
 Rolin's jacket is trimmed with fur.
 An angel holds a crown over Mary's head.
+The infant Jesus holds a globe in its hand.

 Show page metadata